 Coon Chicken Inn - A controversial, yet widely popular restaurant about black mysticism.
 A healthy race-play experience.

-Cornel West - A funny looking black guy that appeared in an old McDonald’s ad.
+Cornel West - A funny-looking black guy who appeared in an old McDonald’s ad.

 Cosmic Wimpout - An underground dice game used to trade weed.
-Some say it is actually dreidel.
+Some say it is dreidel.